-We are going to a country that is often referred to as 'emerging', and, perhaps surprisingly, it is exactly this seemingly commonsensical reference that has inspired the conference theme.
+The theme of this special issue was inspired by the location of our 2015 conference, which took place in Moscow, the capital of a country that is often referred to as 'emerging'.
 What does it mean - we thought - and (how) can it be mobilized to mean something else?

-When we speak of an 'emerging' country/market/economy, 'emerging' - a politically correct version of what previously was called 'lesser developed' refers to an entity that has supposedly opened its doors to growth-oriented capitalism and is catching up with the 'developed' countries of this world.
+When we speak of an 'emerging' country/market/economy, 'emerging' - a politically correct version of what previously was called 'lesser developed' - refers to an entity that has supposedly opened its doors to growth-oriented capitalism and is catching up with the 'developed' countries of this world.
 Such 'emergence' is problematic in at least two ways.

-First, it creates divisions and maintains a hierarchy between them -'developed' vs 'emerging', where the latter is positioned as lagging behind.
-Be it some mainstream business magazine or a critical left-wing journal, such divisions are constantly reproduced: developed - developing, First World -(ex-)Second/Third World, North - South, West - East.
-There are, of course, geo-political and cultural differences that have implications for analysing certain areas separately (e.g. Alcadipani et al., 2012; Gorbach and Samanyuk, 2014), as well as for epistemologies to do this from, without succumbing to the global coloniality of knowledge (Ibarra-Colado, 2006; Castro-Gómez, 2007; Tlostanova, 2012).
+First, it creates divisions and maintains a hierarchy between them - 'developed' vs 'emerging', where the latter is positioned as lagging behind.
+Be it some mainstream business magazine or a critical left-wing journal, such divisions are constantly reproduced: developed - developing, First World - (ex-)Second/Third World, North - South, West - East.
+There are, of course, geo-political and cultural differences that have implications for analysing certain areas separately (e.g. Alcadipani et al., 2012; Gorbach and Salamanyuk, 2014), as well as for epistemologies to do this from, without succumbing to the global coloniality of knowledge (Ibarra-Colado, 2006; Castro-Gómez, 2007; Tlostanova, 2012).
 However, 'the "West" ['developed', 'First World', 'North'] - that damned word! - names this disjunction' (Badiou, 2008: 60), suggesting the replication of and aspiration towards the path it has taken as the only possible option for humanity.
 At this conference we propose to problematize these divisions and explore how they have come to be instituted.